UE4SS-RE/RE-UE4SS/README.md

 ### Building Windows binaries on Linux

 We only officially support [msvc-wine](https://github.com/mstorsjo/msvc-wine) for cross-compiling.
+Make sure you have winbind (libwbclient & samba on Arch) installed.

 > [!CAUTION]
 > You must use [xmake](https://github.com/xmake-io/xmake) v2.9.7 or later, and as of early December 2024, this version is not yet released which means you must install the dev version of xmake.